Forensic Light Sources and Alternate Light Examination

 Document inks and paper.
 Blue and black ballpoint inks typically quench fluorescence (absorb without re-emitting), appearing dark against a fluorescing paper background.
 Some inks fluoresce strongly; different formulations of nominally identical-colour inks may differ in ALS response, allowing ink comparison even without chemical extraction.
 Excite at 365 nm or 450-505 nm.
 The US Secret Service Document Laboratory, the UK Home Office National Documents Unit, and the CFSL (Hyderabad) document examination sections all use ALS as part of the document examination sequence.

-In every major forensic jurisdiction, ALS results require documentation that links the observation to a validated protocol, a calibrated instrument, and a qualified examiner.
-The legal frameworks differ in detail but converge on the same core requirements.
+Across major forensic jurisdictions, ALS results must be documented with a link to a validated protocol, a calibrated instrument, and a qualified examiner.
+The legal frameworks differ in detail but share the same core requirements.

 United States (FBI / OSAC).
 The OSAC (Organisation of Scientific Area Committees for Forensic Science) has approved two standards directly relevant to ALS examination: the ASTM E2228 (Standard Guide for Microscopical Examination of Questioned Documents) and the ASTM E1618 (Standard Test Method for Ignitable Liquid Residues in Extracts), plus the emerging OSAC Biological Evidence standard.
 For latent fingerprint ALS work, the Scientific Working Group on Friction Ridge Analysis, Study and Technology (SWGFAST, now OSAC Friction Ridge subcommittee) has published training and validation guidelines that require examiners to document the ALS wavelength, power, viewing filter, and examination conditions for every casework examination.
 The Daubert admissibility standard requires that the laboratory demonstrate validation data for each wavelength-evidence-class combination.
 The FBI Latent Print Operations Unit's ALS SOP (version 2.0, publicly available under FOIA) is the most detailed public documentation of how US federal labs implement these requirements.